 - relatively easy to move around your home

-- you might want to consider portability, and I know the Ikea one is trendy for its portability
+- you might want to consider portability, and I know the Ikea one is popular for its portability

 - it grows with your baby

-Having all these in mind, he are some popular highchairs:
+Having all these in mind, here are some popular highchairs: